 And some states allow churches to opt out of having workers’ compensation.
 So churches think if they do that, they are off the hook.
 But they are still responsible for what happens on their property and to their employees.

-For more on this topic, see “Workers’ Compensation: Who Is and Isn’t Covered?” in the September issue of Church Finance Today.
+For more on this topic, see the article “Workers’ Compensation: Who Is and Isn’t Covered?”

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is published with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."